 We recognise the importance of involving our adult service users in achieving these aims.
-You are encouraged to share any concerns or complaints that you have about any aspect of The Language Body with the staff/volunteers or the Designated Liaison Person.
+You are encouraged to share any concerns or complaints that you have about any aspect of The Language Body with staff/volunteers or the Designated Safeguarding Officer.